Liberal Arts and Sciences Cultural Programme

 - Amina Khayyam Dance: A Thousand Faces at the Midlands Arts Centre - A bold dance-theatre that features Amina Khayyam collaborating European mime movements with Kathak’s intricate and detailed theatrical gestures of abhinaya.

-- The Radical Eye: Modernist Photography from the Sir Elton John Collection at The Tate Modern – A rare opportunity to see one of the world’s greatest private collections of photography, drawn from the classic modernist period of the 1920s–50s.
+- The Radical Eye: Modernist Photography from the Sir Elton John Collection at The Tate Modern, London – A rare opportunity to see one of the world’s greatest private collections of photography, drawn from the classic modernist period of the 1920s–50s.

 - Just Call Me God: The Final Speech of a Dictator at the Symphony Hall - John Malkovich stands alone against the mighty Symphony Hall organ in this powerful one-man journey to the point where absolute power corrupts absolutely.